Travel Safety Tips

 • If you are not carrying a laptop, take along a headset anyway, as many computers in Internet cafes now make Skype available.

-• If you will carry a cell phone, contact your carrier prior to leaving and request an ‘unlock code’ for your phone.
+• If your cell phone can be unlocked, contact your carrier prior to leaving and request an ‘unlock code’ for it.
 Once unlocked, you can simply purchase a SIM Card for whatever country you are visiting and make inexpensive local calls rather than paying pricey international rates through your carrier.

 Hotels/Motels/Hostels: